Which city is cheaper, Lagos or Mykonos?

 Eat your way through Mykonos, as it has many local or world renowned restaurants to choose from.
 Like most things on the island, food is expensive, but its also very good.
 Make sure you try the louza sausage, kopanisti cheese, and melopita pie.

-Lagos has a number of nationally recognized food spots and restaurants.
+Lagos has a huge number of terrific restaurants.
 The city offers some of the best food in the Algarve.
 The old town has plenty of restaurants that are both affordable and high quality.
 Seafood is the obvious choice, but you'll also find tapas, paellas, and local dishes such as cataplana (a seafood and chorizo stew).
 Most restaurants serve up a local fish of the day as well as prawns and other seafood items.

-Lagos has a large number of nightlife venues.
+Many people head to Lagos for the nightlife scene.
 The city has a mellow vibe, even at night, but that's not to say there aren't good parties going on, particularly during the peak of the travel season.
 There's a local charm to the nightlife scene here and you'll likely start to recognize other party-goers.
 Many of the bars are housed in character-filled old buildings which can feel a bit cramped, but that's all part of the charm.

-There are resorts to choose from in both Mykonos and Lagos.
+There are terrific resorts to choose from in both Mykonos and Lagos.

 Vacationers flock to Mykonos for its luxury resorts.
 There are many world class luxury resorts on the island that offer a variety of amenities including pools, restaurants, and spas.
 Popular options include Myconian Avaton Resort, Myconian Imperial Resort and Villas, and Myconian Utopia Resort.